beratgonultas/raddam-diary/ssh-and-lxplus-intro.md

 Google them.

 A link to begin with:
-Beginners Guide to SSH (5:59): https://www.youtube.com/watch?v=qWKK_PNHnnA
+Beginners Guide to SSH [5:59]: https://www.youtube.com/watch?v=qWKK_PNHnnA

+You may also wan to consult the following link if you are not experienced in Linux:
+Linux for Ethical Hackers (Kali Linux Tutorial):

 ### Login onto LXPLUS